richie256/rtl-schedule/README.md

 - [x] Add 24h expiration for the zip file.
 - [x] Add MQTT functionality.
 - [ ] Observed a problem with current datetime in Docker Raspberry Pi.
-- [ ] Create light mode for Raspberry Pi-friendly.
+- [ ] Create lite mode for Raspberry Pi-friendly.
 - [ ] Indicate how to find a stop code.
 - [ ] Sometimes, the rage of date in the file `calendar.txt` in the current zip file is in the future.